-Enabling JobCache for All Object File Targets in a Make Invocation
+Enabling gcc JobCache for All Object File Targets in a Make Invocation

-If you do not want to enable JobCache for all make invocations in a build but want to enable it for all object file targets for a specific make instance, apply the jobcache pragma to them in the makefile.
+If you do not want to enable JobCache for all make invocations in a build, you can still enable JobCache for specific object file targets by applying the jobcache pragma inside the makefile.
 Following is an example makefile excerpt with the feature enabled for all targets ending in ".o", whether you compile them with gcc or g++:

+'''

+...

 #pragma jobcache gcc -exist

 %.0 :

 ...

 '''